-- \ Can staff request flexible working, e.g. 'family friendly lecture times' (such as no 9am and/or 5pm lectures)? - \ Are all departmental meetings in 'core hours' (e.g. 10am-4pm)? - \ Many departments had informal flexible working/paternity leave without anything being requested formally. - \ Keeping in Touch days were mentioned a few times but there was not much description of how these were used to help the woman's career (rather than just help the department!). - \ University funded schemes to assist those returning from maternity leave were particularly liked. - \ Do departments have procedures for giving those returning from maternity leave reduced teaching and administrative loads? - \ The panel was keen to hear about staff taking paternity leave.
+- Can staff request flexible working, e.g. 'family friendly lecture times' (such as no 9am and/or 5pm lectures)? - Are all departmental meetings in 'core hours' (e.g. 10am-4pm)? - Many departments had informal flexible working/paternity leave without anything being requested formally. - Keeping in Touch days were mentioned a few times but there was not much description of how these were used to help the woman's career (rather than just help the department!). - University funded schemes to assist those returning from maternity leave were particularly liked. - Do departments have procedures for giving those returning from maternity leave reduced teaching and administrative loads?
+Examples include: - reduced teaching loads for a period after returning from maternity leave; - 6-12 months with no teaching after returning from maternity leave; - making appointments to cover the teaching of people on maternity leave (rather than saying that it was covered by existing members of the department). - The panels were keen to hear about staff taking paternity leave.